JTPenguin/inline-roll-macro/Interactive Modification System Implemenation Plan.md

     - [x] 3.3.1.
 Add Display Text option for all elements

 ### 4. Two-Way Data Binding and Live Updates
-- [ ] 4.1. **Update Element State on Modification**
+- [x] 4.1. **Update Element State on Modification**
-    - [ ] 4.1.1.
+    - [x] 4.1.1.
 When a user changes a property in the modifier panel, update the corresponding element’s state in JS.
-    - [ ] 4.1.2.
+    - [x] 4.1.2.
 Ensure two-way binding: changes in the modifier panel update the state and trigger a re-render of the output and preview panels.
-- [ ] 4.2. **Re-render Output and Preview**
+- [x] 4.2. **Re-render Output and Preview**
-    - [ ] 4.2.1.
+    - [x] 4.2.1.
 Regenerate the output panel’s HTML to reflect changes.
-    - [ ] 4.2.2.
+    - [x] 4.2.2.
 Update the live preview to show the new output.
-- [ ] 4.3. **Preserve Modifications**
+- [x] 4.3. **Preserve Modifications**
-    - [ ] 4.3.1.
+    - [x] 4.3.1.
 Ensure that user modifications persist during further edits and mode switches.

 ### 5. Visual Feedback and Validation
-- [ ] 5.1. **Show Modified State**
+- [x] 5.1. **Show Modified State**
-    - [ ] 5.1.1.
-Visually indicate elements that have been modified (e.g., green tint, icon).
+    - [x] 5.1.1.
+Visually indicate elements that have been modified (e.g., green tint).
+    - [x] 5.1.2.
+Allow user to reset an element to its original parameters
 - [ ] 5.2. **Validation Feedback**
     - [ ] 5.2.1.
 Validate user input in real time (e.g., DC must be numeric, valid skill names).
     - [ ] 5.2.2.
 Show error messages or red highlight for invalid input.